wharfkit/website/src/lib/docs/Upgrading.md

 bun pm ls | grep @wharfkit/antelope
 ```

-One entry at `4.0.0` is the expected result.
-A second version comes from one known source.
+The expected result is one entry at `4.0.0`.

 ### Known source of a second copy

-**`@wharfkit/apiclient-leap`, `@wharfkit/apiclient-telos` and `@wharfkit/apiclient-wax`** did not join the lockstep release. `apiclient-leap` depends on `@wharfkit/antelope` at `^0.10.0-beta1`, which cannot resolve to 4.0.0, so any project using one of the three resolves two copies of antelope.
-Their own version number is 4.0.6, which is close to the lockstep line without being part of it.
+**`@wharfkit/apiclient-leap`, `@wharfkit/apiclient-telos` and `@wharfkit/apiclient-wax`** are not part of the 4.0.0 release. `apiclient-leap` depends on `@wharfkit/antelope` at `^0.10.0-beta1`, which cannot resolve to 4.0.0, so any project using one of the three resolves two copies of antelope.
+Their own version number is 4.0.6, which is unrelated to the 4.0.0 release.

 `@wharfkit/account-creation-plugin-metamask` used to bring a second copy through `@greymass/create-account`.
-In 4.0.0 the plugin no longer depends on that package, so a warning you saw only with the metamask plugin installed is gone.
+In 4.0.0 the plugin no longer depends on that package, so that source of the warning is gone.

 ## What changed in @wharfkit/antelope 2.0

-These are API changes, unrelated to the repository move.
-The work was headed for a 2.0 release, and the lockstep number replaced it.
+These are API changes in `@wharfkit/antelope`, independent of the repository move.
+They were developed as antelope 2.0 and ship under the 4.0.0 version number.

 ### Cryptography library

 `elliptic`, `brorand` and `hash.js` were replaced by `@noble/curves` and `@noble/hashes`.

-**K1 signatures produced for the same key and message differ byte for byte from 1.x.** The canonical-signature search feeds the attempt counter through RFC 6979 extra entropy rather than through the old library's personalization string.
+**K1 signatures produced for the same key and message differ from the ones 1.x produced.** The canonical-signature search feeds the attempt counter through RFC 6979 extra entropy rather than through the old library's personalization string.
 Every signature the new code produces is valid and canonical, and verification of old signatures is unaffected.
 Tests that assert a literal expected signature string need re-recording.

 **`PrivateKey.sharedSecret()` returns a different value for some key pairs.** The old derivation stripped leading zero bytes from the shared x-coordinate; the new one returns the full fixed-width 32 bytes, which is what the specification calls for.
 The two agree unless the x-coordinate starts with a zero byte, which happens for roughly one key pair in 256.
 To decrypt data encrypted with the old derivation, pass the `legacy` option: